usamafayaz/nike-clone/README.md

-# NikeClone
+# Nike Clone

-A visually stunning and responsive **NikeClone** website built using **Next.js**, **Tailwind CSS**, and **Three.js**.
+A visually stunning and responsive **Nike Clone** website built using **Next.js**, **Tailwind CSS**, and **Three.js**.
 This project replicates key elements of the Nike website, including a sleek navigation bar, video banners, and dynamic 3D models for enhanced product interactivity.

 ## Features